dwyl/elixir-auth-facebook/README.md

 ## What?

-A simple and easy Hapi plugin that gives you **Facebook `OAuth` Authentication** in a few steps.
+A simple and easy-to-use `Elixir` package that gives you
+**Facebook `OAuth` Authentication**
+in a few steps.